A quest for the Self

 On one side of the room, there is a small altar to Ramana.
 There is also a small bowl of flowers as well as a picture of him sitting on the ground eating, his hand cupped holding food.
 One or two people kneel before the picture before they take their places on the floor.
 The rest of the hall is like a portrait gallery of the world’s greatest holy men and women.
 As well as numerous pictures of Ramana, other portraits include Jesus, Nisargadatta Maharaj and Papaji, as well as an array of other male and female teachers less familiar to me.

 Conversation is not encouraged in the dining hall.
 I consume as much as my stomach will allow, all the while trying to master eating with my right hand.
-Even with a simple meal on a palm leaf, there is a code of conduct; to indicate I have finished, I fold over the leaf.
-I then get up and leave, stopping at the water tank to replenish my water supply.
+Even with a simple meal on a palm leaf, there is a code of conduct; to indicate I have finished, I fold the leaf over, then get up and leave, stopping at the water tank to replenish my water supply.

 I desperately want to explore but know instinctively it is important to rest and recover my strength.
 I, therefore, spend most of the day dozing in my room, listening to the strange sounds around me, trying to just go with the flow …